Hudson station (New York): History

 Originally built in 1874 by the New York Central Railroad, it is the oldest continuously operated station in the state.
 Besides the Water Level Route, Hudson was also the terminus of the former Boston and Albany Railroad Hudson Branch, on which passenger service ran until 1932.

 Passenger service at the station as well as across the nation was assumed by Amtrak in 1971.
 In the late 1980s, the parking lots on either side of the station were repaved.
 The next renovation took place between 1991 and 1992 with funds from New York State, after the renovations, the station had a grand re-opening.
 In the late 1990s, ridership at the Hudson station grew to the point that the city opened up an additional parking lot across the street.
 In 2009, the city created metered parking on Front Street due to the continuing demand.
 A task force recently studied the feasibility of raising the platform, a difficult task since north end of the platform is curved and an active freight siding lies near that side of the station.

 The Berkshire Flyer began running on July 8, 2022, providing direct service to on summer weekends.

 In October 2025, the Metropolitan Transportation Authority announced that it planned to extend one daily Hudson Line round-trip northward to Albany–Rensselaer station beginning in early 2026; the extended trip would make intermediate stops at Rhinecliff and Hudson stations.
+Then in January 2026, Governor Kathy Hocul announced, "With the full restoration of Empire Service, Amtrak has notified New York State and the MTA that it will no longer sanction temporary Metro-North service to Albany at this time."